claus-e-andersen/clanElectrons/README.md

 First, we provide the data for water (liquid) in a list called dat.H2O:
 ```
 dat.H2O <- list(
-  Z    = 10,
+  Z    = 10,           # Atomic number
-  A    = 18.0158,
+  A    = 18.0158,      # Atomic mass
-  I    = 78,
+  I    = 78,           # Mean excitation energy in eV
-  exact.rho =  0.998,  # density in g/cm3
+  exact.rho =  0.998,  # Density in g/cm3, needed for the "exact" density-effect correction
   nc   = 0,            # Number of conducting electrons pr. atom.
-Always treat compounds as insulators (i.e. nc =0)
+Always treat compounds as insulators (i.e. nc = 0)
   fvec = c(2/10, 2/10, 2/10, 4/10),    # First 2 x H, then O
-  Evec = c(13.6, 538.0, 28.48, 13.62),
+  Evec = c(13.6, 538.0, 28.48, 13.62), # Binding energies in eV for the subshells as given by Carlson (1975), see ICRU-90
   exact.plot = FALSE)
 ```

-Notes:

-exact referes to the detailed "exact" Sternheimer computation whereas param referes to the simplified 1984 model fits by Sternheimer.
-In the example below, we only use the exact method.
-We here include the param stuff for completeness.

 Secondly, we assign the parameter list to dat and do the computations: